 - THSGP recipients must submit their THIRA/SPR through the Unified Reporting Tool (URT) on Prep Toolkit no later than December 31 for the years they have open THSGP grant awards.
-If a recipient has completed closeout for their THSGP grant award period of performance, they do not have to submit any more THIRA/SPR updates as the requirement does not apply to closed awards. - Please contact FEMA-SPR@fema.dhs.gov if you have questions. - In each THSGP recipient's Biannual Strategy and Implementation Report (BSIR), as part of programmatic monitoring, recipients will be required to describe how investments support closing capability gaps or sustaining capabilities identified in the THIRA/SPR.
-THSGP recipients will, on a project-by-project basis, check one of the following: - Building a capability with THSGP funding; or - Sustaining a capability with THSGP funding.
+If a recipient has completed closeout for their THSGP grant award period of performance, they do not have to submit any more THIRA/SPR updates as the requirement does not apply to closed awards.
+While UASIs are not required to complete a THIRA/SPR, it is encouraged. - Calendar year 2022 is the start of the new 3-year THIRA/SPR cycle and baseline assessment year for existing recipients.
+Any new grant recipients during calendar year 2023, for which the THIRA/SPR requirement applies, will start their new 3-year THIRA/SPR cycle and baseline assessment year in 2023.
+Please contact FEMA-SPR@fema.dhs.gov if you have questions. - In each THSGP recipient's Biannual Strategy and Implementation Report (BSIR), as part of programmatic monitoring, recipients will be required to describe how investments support building capability, closing capability gaps, or sustaining capabilities identified in the THIRA/SPR.
+THSGP recipients will, on a project-by-project basis, check one of the following: - o Building a capability with THSGP funding; or - Sustaining a capability with THSGP funding.